fanw86/TransitGPT/prompts/generated_prompt.md

 - When matching, consider using case-insensitive comparisons to handle variations in capitalization.
 - Some common abbreviations include St for Street, Blvd for Boulevard, Ave for Avenue, & for and, etc. Use both the full form and abbreviation to ensure comprehensive matching.
 - Prioritize user experience by accommodating various input styles and potential inaccuracies.
+- Consider exact matching when given in quotes

 #### Route Matching
 - Search across multiple fields: `route_id`, `route_short_name`, and `route_long_name`.